The 7 habits of highly effective writers

 Reading time: less than 2 minutes

 Have you ever wondered why some people write easily and fluently, while others struggle and strain as if trying to squeeze a 185-lb body into a size six pair of jeans?
-In 30 years at this trade, I’ve noticed that effective writers tend to share seven traits.
-So, with apologies to Stephen Covey (pictured right), here is my own list of 7 habits worth adopting.
+I’ve always found that effective writers…

 1) Separate the writing and the editing processes.
 When they write, they write, without worrying about the quality of their work.
 Writer/director Cecil Castellucci says: “The best flowers are fertilized by crap.”
 Remember this and give yourself permission to write a really crummy first draft.
 Editing is a job for later.
 That’s when you’ll have plenty of time to rearrange big chunks of text, monkey around with sentence structure, obsess over word choice and fix punctuation.